isaiahhollars/Traffic/README.md

 ## Results

-Variable speed( or stop/start penalty) and realistic dimensions are important features of modeling an intersection.
+Variable speed (or a stop/start penalty) and realistic dimensions are important features of modeling an intersection.
 These should be added for further analysis.